Shivwits Band of Paiutes: Dealings with the federal government

-Recent developments
+Present-day

 The Shivwits regained federal recognition through an act signed by President Jimmy Carter on 3 April 1980.
-This act, which was Public Law 96-227, can be cited as the Paiute Indian Tribe of Utah Restoration Act, was enacted to restore and confirm to the members of the Bands of Shivwits, Kanosh, Koosharem, and Indian Peaks, federal services and benefits, and to extend services to the Cedar Band.
+This act, Public Law 96-227, served as the Paiute Indian Tribe of Utah Restoration Act, and was enacted to restore and confirm to the members of the Bands of Shivwits, Kanosh, Koosharem, and Indian Peaks, federal services and benefits, as well as extend services to the Cedar Band.

 The reservation is larger than it was originally, covering over 28,000 acres.
-In 2003 the Shivwits received water rights for 4000 acre.ft annually, enabling the tribe to create new economic development projects.
+In 2003, the Shivwits received water rights for 4000 acre.ft annually, enabling the tribe to create new economic development projects.

+A significant concern for the Shivwits is the rapid development of the surrounding land in Washington County, and its impact on the ancient history of the Paiute nations.
+Many artifacts such as petroglyphs and pottery are being disturbed by home development and rapid population growth in Southern Utah.

-Current Tribal Government
+Government

-The Shivwits Band is governed by a Band Council which coordinates with federal, state, and local governments on a government-to-government basis, working to protect and advance the sovereignty of the Shivwits Band as a federally recognized Indian Tribe through transparent and effective governance and effective economic development.
+The Shivwits Band is governed by a Band Council, which coordinates with federal, state, and local governments on a government-to-government basis, working to protect and advance the sovereignty of the Shivwits Band as a federally recognized Indian Tribe through transparent and effective governance and effective economic development.

 The Shivwits Band is one of five Bands comprising the inter-Tribal entity of the Paiute Indian Tribe of Utah.
 The Paiute Indian Tribe of Utah adopted an Indian-created constitution on June 11, 1991.
-It passed with a vote of 31 in favor against 14 opposed, and following approval of Ronal Eden, director of the Office of Tribal Services, was officially adopted.
+It passed with a vote of 31 in favor and 14 opposed, and following the approval of Ronal Eden, director of the Office of Tribal Services, was officially adopted.

-As described by the constitution, the government of PITU is run by a council of 6 members, 5 of which consist of one representative from each of the 5 constituent bands.
-These 5 members are chosen through popular vote in band elections, and become the respective band’s council member.
+As described by the constitution, the government of PITU is run by a council of six members, five of whom consist of one representative from each of the five constituent bands.
+These five members are chosen through popular vote in band elections, and become the respective band's council member.
 By default, each band has a vice-council member, chosen by getting the second highest vote.

 The sixth member is the tribal-chairperson.
 An election is subsequently held from among those just elected to be on the council, and are elected by all the members of the tribe eligible to vote.
 The council member chosen to be chairman vacates their position as council member, and their vice president becomes the new council representative of their respective band.
-A term for council members, vice-council members, chairman, and vice-chairman is 4 years.
+A term for council members, vice-council members, chairman, and vice-chairman is four years.

 This tribal council is the main governing body of PITU, and their powers include executive and legislative powers to promulgate and enforce laws.
-These powers include but aren’t limited to regulating laws, taxes, land and territory, so long as they don't infringe on US federal regulation, nor infringe on individual band rights which involve sovereign rights like autonomy and equality.
+These powers include but aren't limited to regulating laws, taxes, land and territory, so long as they don't infringe on US federal regulation, nor infringe on individual band rights which involve sovereign rights like autonomy and equality.